AUTplayed/ldf/README.md

 <div id="ldf"></div>
 ```

-The library currently expects a folder structure like this:
+LDF currently expects a folder structure like this:

 ```
 index.html                                    required